simplicity-js/simplicity/.github/DOCUMENTATION.md

 ```

 ##### Accessing Dependencies within Route Handlers
-Simplicity makes use of [Awilix][], a powerful Dependency Injection (DI) container
+Simplicity uses [Awilix][], a powerful Dependency Injection (DI) container
 for managing dependencies.
 You can access the DI container from within route handlers
 via the `req.app` object.
-This object provides the `resolve` method for resolve dependencies.
+This object provides the `resolve` method for resolving dependencies.
 For example, here's how to get a reference to an instance of the `Post` model
 from a route callback or a controller method:
 ```js